Lori Lindsey

-Her nickname on the United States women's national soccer team was Lightning.

 Early life

 Lindsey grew up in Indianapolis, Indiana.
 She is the daughter of Larry and Carol Lindsey.
 A graduate of Pike High School, she was named NSCAA Parade All-American and earned first team All-State honors four consecutive years.
 Upon graduating, she was the all-time leading prep scorer in Indiana high school history.
 During high school, Lindsey refereed the indoor soccer games of national teammate Lauren Holiday (née Cheney).

 University of Virginia

 Lindsey played at the University of Virginia from 1998 to 2001 and was the school's first-ever Atlantic Coast Conference Player of the Year, winning the award two consecutive years (2000 & 2001) joining Mia Hamm as the only other player to achieve that distinction.
 She finished sixth all-time scorer in UVA history with 33 goals and 76 points and was named NSCAA Second-Team All-American in 2001 and Third-Team All-American in 2000.
 She was also a 2001 finalist for the M.A.C.
 Award.
 Lindsey was named Female Athlete of the Year at UVA for the 2001–02 academic year.